 Since Lighting takes up a lot of energy, designers are coming up with several options for Sustainable Lighting that are getting better and better by the day.
-Some of the points that are considered in creating a sustainable lighting solution are:
+As an Architect, I have listed guidelines for creating a sustainable lighting solution:

 ENERGY– How much energy is required to build the lighting product (Lamps, Ballasts, Fixtures)?
 Also, the energy cost incurred in transportation should be included.

 COST– How much does it cost to use?

 EFFICIENCY– How efficient is the lighting product,- how many lumens are produced from each watt?

 DESIGN OPTIONS– Can the lighting product be designed in different forms, so that they can fit elegantly into luminaires designed for interiors?

 LONGEVITY– How long will the lighting product last?

 CONTROLLABILITY– Whether the lighting product can be started instantly or whether it can be dimmed ?

 DISPOSABILTY– Does the lighting product contain hazardous material to the environment that necessitates proper disposal?